war/asset-loading/README.md

 			}
 ```

 Another edge case that may occur is when the current rotation (`old_rot`) and future rotation (`new_rot`) are very close to each other.
 The dot product in that case will be close to 1.0.
-When two quaternions are very close to each other, we can use normal linear interpolation instead and not spherical linear interpolation:
+When two quaternions are very close to each other, we can use normal linear interpolation instead and not spherical linear interpolation.

 ```cpp
 			//EDGE CASE